 “Every Man for Himself and God Against All is a literary event unto itself, and the fact that it mirrors Werner Herzog's life through his own eyes makes it all the more powerful.
 In particular the end of the book, which is a true a sensation...a must-read!” – Freunde der Künste

 “His prose is infused with poetry and full of lyrical passages” – Deutsche Welle

 “Every Man for Himself and God Against All is not a strict autobiography.
 Rather, these are memories in loose chronological succession, associatively bundled under various themes, often attached to film productions.
 Together, they reflect the uncompromising nature of his life, thoughtful and infused with philosophical and poetic notes.
 A book to marvel at – until the very last line.” – WDR

 “Of greatest significance, however, are the memoirs that Werner Herzog has now published under the title of one of his films: Every Man for Himself and God Against All.
 Herzog is a magnificent, seductive narrator.
 He allows himself to be steered by his own associative thinking without a second of boredom.” – SWR

 “Herzog's book depicts in cool, sparse, poetic language, the primitiveness and magic of the archaic rural conditions in which he spent his early childhood years” – Spiegel

-Brazil (Todavia), Catalan (L'Altra), China (Thinkingdom), Denmark (Forlaget Olga), France (Séguier), Italy (Feltrinelli), the Netherlands (Arbeiderspers), Spain (Blackie Books), UK (The Bodley Head), US (Penguin), Russia (Individuum)
+Brazil (Todavia), Catalan (L'Altra), China (Thinkingdom), Czech (Volvox Globator), Denmark (Forlaget Olga), France (Séguier), Italy (Feltrinelli), Lithuania (Odile), the Netherlands (Arbeiderspers), Russia (Individuum), Spain (Blackie Books), UK (The Bodley Head), US (Penguin)